Targeted Provision - Whistleblowing Policy

 1. Definitions

-Targeted Provision Ltd takes the rights of all its workers – employees, workers and volunteers – extremely seriously.
-Any disclosure from a worker disclosing something about Targeted Provision Ltd qualifies for the aforementioned protection from the law.
+Targeted Provision Ltd takes the rights of all engagers extremely seriously.
+Any disclosure from someone engaging with Targeted Provision Ltd disclosing something about Targeted Provision Ltd qualifies for the aforementioned protection from the law.

 A disclosure must be about something that affects the general public, such as, but not limited to:

-the health or safety of any individual, not just the worked, has been endangered
+• the health or safety of any individual, has been endangered

 2. Whistleblowing should be seen as distinct to a complaint.

-A complaint is when an employee, worker or volunteer (or someone close to either of these parties) has been treated unfairly and that individual is seeking redress or justice themselves or the person close to them.
-Complaints of this nature should be dealt with in accordance with our Complaints Policy, which is sent to every employee, worker or volunteer alongside this policy.
+A complaint is when an employee, worker or contractor (or someone close to either of these parties) has been treated unfairly and that individual is seeking redress or justice themselves or the person close to them.
+Complaints of this nature should be dealt with in accordance with our Complaints Policy, which is sent to every employee, worker or contractor alongside this policy.

 3. Aim of the policy